klaviyo/klaviyo-swift-sdk/README.md

 }
 ```

 If you are using SwiftUI, then you can implement [`onOpenURL(perform:)`](https://developer.apple.com/documentation/swiftui/view/onopenurl(perform:)) as a view modifier in the view you intent to handle deep links.
-This may or may not be the root of your scene
+This may or may not be the root of your scene.

 Example: